 The original design for this flag was created by William Graham Wilkin III.
 National League of Families President and POW wife Evelyn Grubb also played a major role in conceptualizing the flag and gaining its widespread acceptance and use by the United States government and also local governments and civilian organizations across the United States.

 Links To This Mandate: This Information Was Obtained From:

 UPDATE...
 I'm Happy To Announce That Terry And His Crew Have Been Located In South Vietnam!

-The Families Have Been Notified And DNA Tests Will Be Done To Know Who The Bones Belong To.
+The Families Have Been Notified And DNA Tests Are Being Done To Determine The DNA For Each Family.
 This will take at least a year according to Terry's sister.
 Also, artifacts such as watches, jewelry, and other personal items were found.
 A section of the tail has the Helicopters tail numbers, which are the same as on the helicopter Terry was flying.
 At least now the families will have some closure.